rohithjayarajan/beginner_tutorials/README.md

 [ INFO] [1540870092.145312919]: Small step for a man 50
 ```

-In a new terminal, follow the below command to run the subscriber:
+In a new terminal, follow the below command to run only the subscriber:
 ```
 rosrun beginner_tutorials listener
 ```